opendatahub-io/architecture-decision-records/architecture/components/dashboard/README.md

 ### The Thin Wrapped Layer

-The Dashboard does not watch resources and it does not manage the lifecycle of them (not even CRD variants we own).
+The Dashboard does not watch resources, so it does not manage the lifecycle of them (not even CRD variants we own).
 We simply CRUD data at runtime (when the user reaches a page or the backend node instance/pod starts up).

 All functionality to do something complex is driven by backend components and not something the Dashboard ever owns.
 From a stack perspective, Dashboard is not required to use our API / features and thus cannot be the glue to make it happen.

+## Configuring & Interacting with the Dashboard

+The Dashboard does not expose direct API, rest or otherwise.
+Our Pod HTTPS endpoints are a Tier 4 API system (not for external consumption), and thus not intended for anyone to use other than our frontend UI client.

+However, the dashboard has some ways to configure it and how we will store information the user does internally, which most of the time can be configured externally if desired.

+Read more about the specifics in [Configuring the Dashboard](./configuringDashboard.md)

+## How Dashboard Stores Data

+The Dashboard does not contain a self-storage (eg. DBs, in-memory caches[1], etc).
+We use K8s resources for storage for all things shared between users.
+We also use some browser storage to maintain user preferences.

+> [1] Note: The dashboard has a 2-min in-memory cache of some resources to help with performance; these are copies of on-cluster resources and not unique storages.

+Read more details about our storage mechanisms in [Dashboard Storage Mechanisms](./dashboardStorage.md)

 ## User Access - Permissions